ucsb-eri/rt2zammad/README.md

 RT Export + Zammad Import

 ## Description
-The code was originally developed by user fgaspar (Federico Gasparrini) and was found via the following thread https://community.zammad.org/t/re-migration-from-rt/8660 - This was the url that was provided me by a teammate, but I got a 404 following it.
+The code was originally developed by zammad community user fgaspar (Federico Gasparrini) and was found via the following thread https://community.zammad.org/t/re-migration-from-rt/8660 - This was the url that was provided me by a teammate, but I got a 404 following it. https://community.zammad.org/t/re-merge-tickets-with-api/8939 - this is another link that

+The original code had very few comments since, like this reworking, it will be used once and then abandoned.
-fgaspar's code had very few comments, so had to do some reverse engineering to figure some of the stuff out...
+Because of that I had to do some reverse engineering to figure some of the stuff out.

+I did find a few structural issues with the code, which I resolved in various fashions.

 ### Notes:
 This code will probably never be completely polished as once we are able to complete our export/import "successfully enough", it will get set to the side and likely never used again.